-When I went to France alone on a one-way ticket without knowing the language and having only fifty euro’s in my pocket, I took a major risk and can’t say that I regret my actions in the matter.
-I also took another risk coming to the U.S by myself with two suitcases and without knowing anyone, nor how I would survive again in another country.
-Once again, I took a risk while I was far away from my comfort zone.
+When I went to France alone on a one-way ticket, without knowing the language and having only 50 euros in my pocket, I took a major risk and never said that I regret my actions in the matter.
+I also took another risk coming to the U.S by myself with two suitcases, and without knowing anyone, nor how I would survive again in another country.
+So, yes, once again, I took a risk while I was far away from my comfort zone.

 We cannot control everything in life.
-We should be able to believe in our luck and take a few risks and let the universe do the rest.
+We should also believe in our luck and take a few risks and let the universe do the rest.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?
 Can you share a story about that?

-Jacques Samuel Cohen – Bacry wrote amazing scripts, if one day they can be produced they will change many human lives.
+Jacques Samuel Cohen-Bacry wrote amazing scripts that will change many human lives if one day they can be produced.
 Upon request, I can send you a few to read 🙂 Who knows …

 Some of the biggest names in Business, VC funding, Sports, and Entertainment read this column.
 Is there a person in the world, or in the US whom you would love to have a private breakfast or lunch with, and why?
 He or she might see this. 🙂